CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Background

-Berti-Equille \cite{learn2clean_2019} developed \texttt{Learn2Clean}, a tool offering an innovative approach to data preprocessing.
-It leverages \(Q\)-Learning, a reinforcement learning technique, to dynamically select the optimal sequence of preprocessing tasks for a given dataset and ML model.
-This optimization aims to maximize the quality of the ML model's results. \texttt{Learn2Clean} implements automated data preprocessing for regression, classification and clustering tasks, using \(Q\)-learning to optimize respective evaluation criteria: mean squared error, accuracy and silhouette index.
-However, \texttt{Learn2Clean} limitations include lack of built-in support for survival analysis, categorical data types, flexible hyperparameter tuning and custom reward functions.
+Berti-Equille \citep{learn2clean_2019} developed \texttt{Learn2Clean}, a tool offering an innovative approach to data preprocessing.
+It leverages \(Q\)-Learning to dynamically select the optimal sequence of preprocessing tasks for a given dataset and ML model.
+This optimisation aims to maximise the quality of the ML model's results. \texttt{Learn2Clean} implements automated preprocessing for regression, classification and clustering tasks, using RL to optimise respective evaluation criteria: mean squared error, accuracy and silhouette index.
+However, the framework lacks built-in support for time-to-event data, categorical data types, flexible hyperparameter tuning and custom reward functions.
 It also has a complex dependency structure, which can make initial setup challenging for end-users.
-We build upon Learn2Clean, by adapting the reinforcement learning framework to survival analysis.
+We build upon \texttt{Learn2Clean}, by adapting the reinforcement learning framework to survival analysis.